Frequently Asked Questions about Nkwúkwma Pemberton

 What specific benefits will be provided to the community of Pemberton?

-Clean-Up of Contaminated Sites – A condition of the land purchase is the clean-up of the former gun and rifle range.
-There is currently significant lead and copper contamination, with clean-up project to be several million dollars.
-The contamination must be remediated before the lands affected are re-zoned to permit residential uses.
+Clean Up of Contaminated Sites – A condition of the land purchase is the clean up by the landowner of the former gun and rifle range.
+There is currently significant lead and copper contamination, with the clean-up project to be several millions of dollars.

-Long Term Housing Supply – Nkwúkwma provides a long-term supply of diverse housing forms for the local community which is located both out of the flood plain and outside the Agricultural Land Reserve.
-The housing will be provided to respond to local needs.
+Long Term Housing Supply – The Nkwúkwma will provide a long-term supply of diverse housing forms for the local community which is located close to downtown and out of the flood plain and Agricultural Land Reserve.

-Economic Development – The initial phases of the project anticipate a long-term build-out (15-20 years) providing a range of housing types, as well providing ongoing employment for the Lil’wat Nation and other local construction trades, with spin-offs to both the retail and service sector.
+Economic Development – The first two phases (subject to the current re-zoning application) of the project are anticipated to have a long-term build-out (15-20 years) providing a range of housing types, as well as providing ongoing employment for local construction trades, with spin-offs to both the retail and service sector.

 Tax Base – The new development will increase the property tax base for both the Village of Pemberton and the Pemberton Valley Dyking District.

-Reconciliation – The project is consistent with the intent of the Village of Pemberton’s and Líl̓wat Nation’s Protocol Agreement (2010) to “recognize and acknowledge that the Líl̓wat Nation asserts aboriginal title to all lands within its traditional territory” and is further reinforced by the following OCP policy:
+Reconciliation – The project is consistent with the intent of the Village of Pemberton’s and Lil’wat Nation’s Protocol Agreement (2010) to “recognize and acknowledge that the Lil’wat Nation asserts aboriginal title to all lands within its traditional territory” and is further reinforced by the existing OCP policy:

 Why was the Líl̓wat Nation able to purchase the lands?

-“We call upon the corporate sector in Canada to adopt the United Nations Declaration on the Rights of Indigenous Peoples as a reconciliation framework and to apply its principles, norms, and standards to corporate policy and core operational activities involving Indigenous peoples and their lands and resources.”
+“We call upon the corporate sector in Canada to adopt the United Nations Declaration on the Rights of Indigenous Peoples as a reconciliation framework and to apply its principles, norms, and standards to corporate policy and core operational activities involving Indigenous peoples and their lands and resources.
+This would include, but not be limited to, the following:

-- Ongoing weekly meetings with the planning staff since 2020.
+- July to present weekly meetings with the planning staff and consultant

-The applicants have kept the Village aware of the plans for the project, and for the most part the delays in moving forward were the result of the pandemic (early lockdown), the need to better understand the contaminants from the gun and rifle range and the remediation responsibility, and finalizing a complex land purchase.
-To date the site investigations (contamination, traffic, planning, servicing, environment, etc) to get the application ready for a development application submission have exceeded a million dollars.
+The applicant has kept the Village aware of the project’s status, and for the most part, the delays in moving forward were due to the pandemic (early lockdown), the need to better understand the contaminants from the gun and rifle range and finalizing a complex land purchase.
+To date the site investigations (contamination, traffic, planning, servicing, environment, etc.) required for the land sale and application are considerable, and the risk to undertake these investments was based on the policies of the 2011 OCP and Village communications.

-Vancouver Coastal Health was would also have been notified of this new neighbourhood with the corresponding OCP amendments in 2007 and 2011.
+On September 9, 2021, the Village referred the development application to Vancouver Coastal Health.
+It is anticipated that the OCP Amendment (Sub Area Plan) and Zoning Bylaw will be also part of future referrals.
+Vancouver Coastal Health would also have been notified of this new neighbourhood with the corresponding OCP amendments in 2007 and 2011.

 Will sidewalks be included in the development and if so, how will they link into the existing neighborhoods/streets on Dogwood and down Eagle Drive?

-Currently the development proposal includes sidewalks, however, active transportation elements within the road cross sections are still under review and will be subject to approval by the Village.
-The appropriate connections into the existing neighbourhood’s infrastructure will be considered during detailed design development but commitments secured prior to rezoning adoption.
+Currently the development proposal includes a sidewalk paralleling Eagle Drive within the project, however, active transportation elements within the road cross sections are still under review and will be subject to approval by the Village.
+The appropriate connections into the existing neighbourhood’s infrastructure will be determined during detailed design development with any requested off-site amenity commitments secured by the Village prior to rezoning.

 The existing Eagle Drive is quite narrow?
 Will there be a plan to upgrade this road for pedestrian and cycle traffic?

-The Eagle Drive access should be considered both from the geotechnical limitations and the existing (municipally approved) road design.
-The construction of Eagle Drive was the responsibility of the Phase 1 Benchlands subdivision.
-The road was accepted by the Village as a public road (2009).
+The Eagle Drive access has been reviewed, considering geotechnical limitations and the existing (municipally approved) road design.
+The construction of Eagle Drive was the originally responsibility of the Phase 1 Benchlands subdivision.
+The road was assumed by the Village as a public road (2009).

-In January 2014, however, Eagle Drive had a significant rock slide which originated from a bedrock cut slope.
+In January 2014, however, Eagle Drive had a significant rockslide which originated from a bedrock cut slope (at which time the road was closed for several years).
 In July 2014, the Village retained EXP.
-Services (geotechnical engineers) to provide an assessment of potential instabilities within the bedrock slopes and soil slope.
-The report recommended certain mitigative works, which the Village has undertaken which allowed the road to safely reopen.
-It is understood that additional mitigation may be required to further reduce the potential hazard and to remove the no post barriers to provide a greater road width (full shoulder).
+Services (geotechnical engineers) to provide an assessment of potential instabilities.
+The report recommended certain mitigative works, which the Village has undertaken which allowed the road to safely reopen, but yet some of the mitigation was a stop gap, until more funding could be available through subsequent phases of the Benchlands NCP.

 Will there be another entrance/exit into the development?
 Original studies and plans show a second entrance.